 Forgiveness is a voluntary process to let go of negative feelings or bitterness.
 The key here is the word VOLUNTARY.
-It’s your choice and chore to let go of offences against you and move on.
+It’s your choice to let go of offences against you and move on.
 This constitutes a change for you personally and change is something most people avoid as it makes them uncomfortable.
 But, to keep the bitterness and bad feelings bottled up can cause illness, a negative outlook on life and cause a relationship to go downhill quickly.

 Forgiveness has been the hardest characteristic for me over the last several years.
 I struggle with forgiveness and not highlighting bad situations.
 What I wanted was a marriage that was perfect, as my previous marriage was a disaster.
 What I found, was there isn’t a perfect marriage and I am the only person that can control my feelings and reactions.
 Although I work daily on forgiveness, I have found when I do offer sincere forgiveness; it makes me a stronger person.